hltdi/HornMorpho/README.rst

 There is an ``Undo`` button to allow you to undo selections that have made.
 When you are finished disambiguating, clicking on ``Quit`` closes the window.
 The analyses will have been updated for all of the words that you have disambiguated; that is, each of these words will now have only one CoNNL-U style analysis.
+At this point, if you have installed VISL CG3 and set the path to it, the dependency annotations rules will be applied to the sentences.

 To write the CoNLL-U representations to a file or standard output, pass ``conllu=True`` to the ``Corpus`` method ``write()``.